 (Dialog; please do not modify earlier comments; add follow-up always at the bottom of the discussion.)

-[XXX]:
+[Nokia]: The proposed WF is agreeable.

+[Ericsson]: We think the two proposals still have difference from protocol point of view.
+But agree with proposed FFS for the WF, the target is to reduce the number of RX beams anyhow, detailed mechanism should be provided and discussed in next meeting.

 Summary on 2nd round (if applicable)